Anjan Chowdhury: Career

-He has been involved with several ventures under the Square Group umbrella, including Maasranga Television, Square Toiletries Ltd., Square Food & Beverages Ltd., and Mediacom Ltd. Over the years, he expanded his business with different ventures known as Sun Communication, Vision Technology, Oracle Travels, Aegis Services Limited and Sun Distribution.
+He has been involved with several ventures under the Square Group umbrella, including Maasranga Television, Square Toiletries Limited, Square Food & Beverages Limited, Square Air Limited, and Mediacom Limited.
+Over the years, he expanded his business with different ventures known as Sun Communication Limited, VISION Technologies Limited, SUN Technologies Limited, Oracle Travels, Aegis Services Limited and Sun Distribution.

 Association

 Anjan Chowdhury is a Trustee Member of the Education, Science, Technology and Cultural Development Trust (ESTCDT) of Independent University, Bangladesh.
 He is the Chairman of Society for the Promotion of Bangladesh Art (SPBA) and President of Annoda Gobinda Public Library, Pabna.
 He is the Vice President of Bangladesh Olympic Association (BOA) and is a Councilor of Bangladesh Football Federation (BFF).
 He is a member of the Kurmitola Golf Club (KGC) Executive Board.

 He served as vice president previously and councilor of Bangladesh Cricket Board, and director of Abahani Limited Dhaka.

 Professional recognitions

 He is the President of AOAB (Aviation Operators Association of Bangladesh).
 He is the President of ATCO (Association of Television Channel Owners).
 He is the Chairman of Micro Industries Development Assistance and Services (MIDAS) and Dmoney.
 He is also the Chairman of Sun Foundation and Sun Communications Ltd.

 He was the former president of BAPA (Bangladesh Agro Processors Association) and Bangladesh Toiletries and Cosmetic Association.